AmeliaTYR/ip/index.md

 ### Filtered search: `filter`
 Filters out tasks from the list according to the parameters

-Format: `filter st/SEARCH_TERM sb/START_BEFORE sa/START_AFTER eb/END_BEFORE ea/END_AFTER db/DUE_BEFORE da/DUE_AFTER tt/TASK_TYPES`
+Format: `filter st/SEARCH_TERM sb/START_BEFORE sa/START_AFTER eb/END_BEFORE ea/END_AFTER db/DUE_BEFORE da/DUE_AFTER tt/TASK_TYPES cs/COMPLETION_STATUS`

 * The parameters can be in any order.
 * The command should contain at least one search parameter.
 * The `SEARCH_TERM` cannot contain slashes and is case-sensitive.
 * The `TASK_TYPES` should not contain slashes, and should contain desired task types, which are `todo`, `deadline` and`event`.
-  * If no `TASK_TYPES` parameter is specified, the function will filter for all 3 types.
+  * If no `TASK_TYPES` parameter is specified, the function will filter for all 3 types, regardless of other filter parameters.
-* The `TASK_TYPES` can be separated by any delimiter of your choice, and may be in any order, and is not case-sensitive.
+* The `TASK_TYPES` can be separated by any delimiter of your choice other than a `/`, and may be in any order, and is not case-sensitive.
   * For example, `tt/event todo`, `tt/TODO,deadline` and `tt/eventdeadline` are all valid.
 * The `START_BEFORE`, `START_AFTER`, `END_BEFORE`, `END_AFTER`, `DUE_BEFORE`, `DUE_AFTER`, are dates and can be of the format "dd-MM-yyyy HH:mm" with the time in 24-Hr format or "dd-MM-yyyy".
   *  `START_BEFORE` applies to `Event` tasks and filters for events which start time is before this date.